 Jaco and his team of professional hunters and staff will ensure that you will enjoy the most memorable time of your life in wild Africa, tracking, stalking, and giving adrenaline-pumping opportunities, and creating life-long friendships around heart-warming campfires.
 Hunt with GAME TRACKERS AFRICA!
 Live the African Legacy.

-Stanley Pieterse Safaris is owned and managed by Outfitter and Professional hunter Stanley Pieterse since 2007.
-We are based on our privately owned hunting area in Limpopo South Africa close to the Limpopo river and Botswana border.
+Stanley Pieterse Safaris has been owned and managed by Outfitter and Professional hunter Stanley Pieterse since 2007.
+They are based in a privately owned hunting area in Limpopo South Africa close to the Limpopo river and Botswana border.

 A Ratel, more commonly known as the honey badger, is a carnivorous species known for its fearless behavior and broad diet, ranging from honey and bee larvae to snakes and small mammals.

 Ratels are found throughout sub-Saharan Africa, parts of the Arabian Peninsula, the Indian subcontinent, and western Asia.
 They inhabit a variety of environments from forests to grasslands and even deserts.

 In many countries, hunting ratels is illegal or restricted due to their essential role in the ecosystem.
 It's crucial to check the regulations of the country you're hunting in before considering targeting this species.

 While not a traditional game animal, some may seek to hunt ratels as a pest control measure, particularly in areas where they raid beehives or cause problems for farmers.